martinos/montrealrb_elm_presentation/README.md

 # Elm, Functionnal programming in your browser

-To autobuild the presentation.md file
+To autobuild the presentation on change

     fswatch -o presentation.md | while read file; do cleaver presentation.md;done

-# You can see the presentation
+You view the presentation [here](https://cdn.rawgit.com/martinos/montrealrb_elm_presentation/master/slideshow.html)